 If you want to skip to just the Multi-level step, please click here

-- Click on the (+) plus sign to add a new Smart Connector
+3] Click on the (+) plus sign to add a new Smart Connector.

-- Select a Delivery Type from the dropdown.
-In this example we will use the Manual Upload Delivery Type.
+5] Select a Delivery Type from the dropdown.
+In this example, we will use the Manual Upload Delivery Type.

-- Click on Select Sample File and choose the first file you want to upload
+6] Click on Select Sample File and choose the first file you want to upload.

-- Select the field(s) that will define uniqueness for your dataset.
+9] Select the field(s) that will define the uniqueness of your dataset.
 You will need to map these unique fields to any other data table you join to this one.
 Effectively, these are your relational fields.
 For more information about Unique Fields, please see this article.

 Steps Specific to Multi-Level

-- Click on the (+) plus sign next to Smart Connector Sublevels
+1] Click on the (+) plus sign next to Smart Connector Sublevels.

-- The new page is nearly identical to the previous smart connector creation page.
-Simply sill out the details using the previous steps to include name of sublevel, Delivery Type, and field mappings
+2] The new page is nearly identical to the previous smart connector creation page.
+Simply fill out the details using the previous steps to include the name of the sublevel, delivery type and field mappings.

-- Once you upload your sample file, you will see the field mapping window again.
-This time there is a new column called Parent Inheritance.
+3] Once you upload your sample file, you will see the field mapping window again.
+Configure your fields as you did on the previous page.

-- After you have selected these options, click Save Changes
+7] After you have selected these options, click Save Changes.